JCVenterInstitute/OMeta-Public/web/src/site/docs/index.rst

 	- Create database and database objects for OMETA and GUID application
 		1. Login to Mysql with user who has adminstrative privileges to create database and users.
 	    $mysql -h <Mysql-host> -u <user> -p
 		2. run script OMETA_IFX_PROJECTS_db.sql to set database and users.
-Script will create ifx_projects database, and ifx_projects_app and ifx_projects_adm users.
+Script will create dod_ometa database, and dod_ometa_app and dod_ometa_adm users.
 Default password is 'welcome',and it should be changed before production use.
 		  $mysql> source <OMETALoc>/scripts/db/OMETA_IFX_PROJECTS_db.sql

-		  2.1 To cleanup database ifx_projects and its users, you can run OMETA_IFX_PROJECTS_db_Cleanup.sql script.
+		  2.1 To cleanup database dod_ometa and its users, you can run OMETA_IFX_PROJECTS_db_Cleanup.sql script.
 		    $mysql> source <OMETALoc>/scripts/db/OMETA_IFX_PROJECTS_db_Cleanup.sql

 		3.run script OMETA_GUID_db.sql.
 Script will create database jcvi_guid, and users jcvi_guid and jcvi_admin.
 Default password is 'welcome',and it should be changed before production use.